Java Tutorial: Basic Operators Examples

 Java Conditional Operators

-Still, the Netbeans application opened then create a new Java application project and give it the name `ConditionalOperators`.
-The newly created Netbeans Java application project will open the `ConditionalOperators` file automatically which it's the main and runnable Java application.
-Next, we will put all Assignment Operators examples inside the main method.
+Still, the Netbeans application opened, then create a new Java application project and give it the name `ConditionalOperators`.
+The newly created Netbeans Java application project will open the `ConditionalOperators` file automatically, which is the main and runnable Java application.
+Next, we will put all the Assignment Operators examples inside the main method.

 Java Conditional-AND Operator "&&"

-Java conditional-AND operator uses to join two boolean expressions which both have the non-null result.
+Java's conditional-AND operator is used to join two boolean expressions that both have a non-null result.
 This operator uses the characters or symbols "&&".

 int a = 10;